-When hunting rabbits, you want to find an open field with tall grass or underbrush, preferable bordered on at least two sides with woodlands.
+When hunting rabbits, you want to find an open field with tall grass or underbrush, preferably bordered on at least two sides with woodlands.

 If hunting without a dog, it’s good to walk the field edges.
 If you circle the field without jumping a rabbit, you would cut further into the area and do another lap around.
 You repeat this until you reach the middle of the field.

 Shotguns are the preferred weapon for rabbit, with high brass and small shot being the preferred ammo due to its speed and small pellet size. #8 seems to be the most common.

 You’ll find coyotes all across North America as they have adapted to live almost anywhere.
 They are relatively easy to find in prairies, grasslands, deserts, and even in people’s backyards.